gadhittana01/product-api/readme.md

 // install the dependency
 $ go get

-// create a database in postgres with name
+// create a database in postgres with this specification
-$ productDB
+$ name : productDB
+$ user : postgres
+$ pass :

 // start a table migration
 $ make db-init